NishuSingh28/SELF-LEARN-ML-CONCEPTS/_posts/2025-10-23-Optimisers.md

 ---

-# Momentum Optimization in Deep Learning

-## Overview
+## Momentum Optimization: Accelerating Neural Network Training

+### 1. Overview and Core Concept

-Momentum Optimization is a powerful technique used to accelerate neural network training and improve convergence in complex optimization landscapes.
+**Momentum Optimization** is a powerful technique designed to accelerate the training of neural networks and improve convergence efficiency, especially in complex, non-convex optimization landscapes.

-## Core Concepts

-### Understanding Optimization Landscapes

-In deep learning, we visualize optimization using:

-**1. 2D Loss Curves**
-- Plot loss against a single parameter
-- Shows how loss changes with respect to one weight

-**2. 3D Loss Surfaces**
-- Plot loss against two parameters
-- Visualizes complex relationships between weights and loss

-**3. Contour Plots**
-- 2D projections of 3D surfaces
-- Use colors to represent height/depth
-  - Yellow/Orange = Higher elevation
-  - Blue/Purple = Lower elevation
-- Closer contour lines = Steeper slopes

-### Challenges in Non-Convex Optimization

-Deep learning typically deals with **non-convex optimization problems** with three main challenges:

-#### 1. Local Minima
-- Algorithm gets stuck in suboptimal solutions
-- Like being trapped in a small valley while the global minimum is elsewhere

-#### 2. Saddle Points
-- Flat regions where gradient is zero in some directions but not others
-- Causes very slow convergence as gradients change gradually

-#### 3. High Curvature
-- Steep, narrow valleys that are difficult to navigate
-- Leads to oscillatory behavior in gradient descent

-## What is Momentum Optimization?

-- Momentum uses historical gradient directions to build confidence

-**Real-world Analogy: Ball Rolling Downhill**
+**Core Idea:** Momentum mimics the physical property of inertia—like a ball rolling downhill.
+It uses the history of past gradient directions to build "velocity," allowing the optimization process to move faster in consistent directions and overcome small obstacles.

-- A ball with momentum can roll through small bumps and valleys
+**Analogy:** A ball with accumulated momentum can easily roll through small bumps (local minima) that would otherwise trap a slower object (Standard Gradient Descent).
-- It can escape local minima due to accumulated velocity
-- Inspired by Newtonian physics: Momentum = mass × velocity

-### Mathematical Formulation
+### 2. Mathematical Formulation

-**Standard Gradient Descent:**
+Momentum introduces a **velocity vector ($v_t$)** that tracks the exponentially weighted moving average of past gradients.
+The parameter update is applied in the direction of this velocity, not the instantaneous gradient.

+#### Standard Gradient Descent (for comparison)

 $$
 w_{t+1} = w_t - \eta \cdot \nabla J(w_t)
 $$

-**Momentum Optimization:**
+#### Momentum Optimization

 $$
 \begin{aligned}